FAANG Reviews Exploration (Facebook, Amazon, Apple..)

-Facebook has the highest career opportunities and in contrast, Netflix still has the lowest.
-In the time series, we can see that Google's career opportunities rating are increasing every each.
+Facebook has the highest career opportunities, while Netflix has the lowest.
+In the time series, we can see that Google's career opportunities rating increase every each.
 If you are currently looking for a higher future career path, Google might be a good consideration.

 Senior management for Netflix, Microsoft and Amazon are relatively low with an average score around 3.2.
 Netflix is the only small size company compares with others.

 However, Netflix has a higher top end proportion.
 This shows that the distribution of Netflix senior management rating is relatively polarized in the top and the lower end meaning, some people strongly like it and some people strongly disliked it.

 We can dive into more review on this by combining other factors: